Just-John-44/Anki-Japanese-Flash-Card-Maker/README.md

 ```

 All of the modules that are not natively included with python are stored in the
 requirements.txt file.
-Do download them do the following:
+To download them do the following:
 ```bash
 pip install -r requirements.txt
 ```